Sanna-s-LAB/Sex_dimorphism_MR_Proteomics/Readme.md

 Scripts used for analysis and Supplementary Material for the paper

-Zanetti et al : Exploring sex-specific causal links between hundreds of proteins and lipid metabolism using the UK Biobank Pharma Proteomics Project data.
+Zanetti et al : Exploring sex-specific causal links between hundreds of proteins and lipid metabolism using the UK Biobank Pharma proteomics data.
 Medrxiv 2025 https://doi.org/10.1101/2025.09.16.25335948